tandeshao/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view details of a contact.
-2. Abπ removes all contacts from the list of contacts.
+2. Abπ shows the details of a contact.
    <br>
    Use case ends.